Blog Layout

 Water softeners need regeneration based on the number of minerals they absorb from the water.
 If your water has a higher concentration of minerals dissolved in it. you will need a water softener with a higher capacity.

-Soft water has a concentration of minerals less than 3 grains per gallon (gpg), while hard water can have a mineral content above 10 gpg.
+Soft water has a concentration of minerals less than 3 grains per gallon, while hard water can have a mineral content above 10 grains per gallon.
 Two households with identical water usage could have a threefold difference in the water softener capacity they need.

 The US Geological Survey (USGS) publishes a map of water hardness.
 It is a good idea to test your water hardness before purchasing a water softener.
 You can use a home test kit or send a water sample to the lab for analysis.